AIBiology/aibiology.github.io/index.md

 * [Python Essential Training](https://www.linkedin.com/learning/python-essential-training-2/welcome?u=41282748)
   * A good review or introduction for people who know some programming but not Python
 * [Learning Python](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-python%3Ftrk%3Dshare_ent_url&account=41282748)
-  *Another option for those with some coding experience Note, you do not need to do all of these.
+  * Another option for those with some coding experience

+Note, you do not need to do all of these.
 Any one would get you at a good place to start the semester.
 We will review the basics of Python in the first weeks.

+### Math

+A decent understanding of probability and statistics is highly recommended.

+Some understanding of calculus and linear algebra would be helpful.
+We won't focus on the math, but having a conceptual idea of integrals and differential equations as well as matrix math will be helpful.

+If you are unsure, contact the instructors.

 ## Meeting Times